 When breaking down Local SEO timelines for our clients, break the expectations down into three stages: visibility, traffic acquisition, and conversions.
 Just like crawling, walking, and running–you can’t do one without first completing the prior.

 During the visibility phase, the goal is just to get the client discovered.
-Ensure that their website and Google Business Profile listing are showing up in the SERPs.
-If they aren’t showing up, that is the first problem, so start by tackling that issue.
+Using keyword rank tracking tools, ensure that their website and Google Business Profile listing are showing up in the SERPs.
+If they aren’t showing up, that is the first problem, so start by tackling that issue through on-page and off-page optimization protocols.

 Secondly, they may be showing up for certain searches but not getting enough–or any–clicks through to their website.
 This is the traffic phase.
 This is where rankings, media, and metadata factor in.
 Make sure not only that the client’s business shows up but it also is showing up in a more appealing way than any other result so that this is the listing that is clicked on by the searching user.